 From large projects with multiple landowners and environmental contractors doing on-the-ground work, to Saturday morning work parties, removing invasive species and planting native trees and shrubs helps to build a stronger ecosystem.

-We also work with community members -like you!- at weekend work parties.
+We work with community members, like you at weekend work parties.

 Often on Saturday mornings, volunteer work parties are a great way for folks to get outside, students to earn service hours, businesses to represent themselves while team building, and often a fun way to spot a salamander!
 We regularly participate in No Ivy Day, Earth Day, and other regional annual events – our signature annual event is our Watershed Wide Event (below)!